 Key Points In This Article

-Do not drive for more than 9 hours in a day
+- Do not drive for more than 9 hours in a day unless absolutely necessary

-Calculate expected distance traveled by multiplying the average speed by time behind the wheel
+- Calculate the expected distance traveled by multiplying the average speed by the time behind the wheel

 How Many Hours Is It Safe To Drive In One Day?